: Set up IoT Security and XSOAR for Rapid7 Integration

 Set up IoT Security and XSOAR for Rapid7 Integration

-Set up IoT Security and Cortex XSOAR to integrate with Rapid7.
+Set up IoT Security and Cortex XSOAR to integrate with Rapid7 for vulnerability scanning.

 To set up IoT Security to integrate through Cortex XSOAR with an on-premises Rapid7 management system, you must add a Cortex XSOAR engine to your network.